PHERAstar FSX

 These popular methods to study and measure levels of reactive oxygen species are based on fluorescent or luminescent read-outs.
 This makes it possible to use a microplate format allowing running 96 up to 1536 samples at once and performing the detection in microplate readers.
 These devices record light signals in the tiny reactions taking place in the wells of a microplate.

-Sensitivity: The sensitivity the ideal microplate reader needs to offer is dictated by the plate format that is used and by the ROS-assay itself.
+Sensitivity and throughput: The sensitivity the ideal microplate reader needs to offer is dictated by the plate format that is used and by the ROS-assay itself.
 For instance high density plate formats (1536 well) have a lower reaction volume and lower signal intensities.
 This requires highest sensitivity of the microplate reader and a fast reading of the plate.
 The PHERAstar FSX microplate reader is designed to meet exactly these requirements.

-The most commonly used Reactive oxygen species assay, the H2DCFDA assay, gives high signal intensities when used in 96-well or 384-well format and with sufficient material, for instance when using immortal cell lines.
+The most commonly used reactive oxygen species assay, the H2DCFDA assay, gives high signal intensities when used in 96-well or 384-well format and with sufficient material, for instance when using immortal cell lines.
 For instance, the signals can be easily recorded by all BMG LABTECH multi-mode readers.
 Increased sensitivity is required by genetically encoded probes such as roGFP since expression levels are limited.
 Researcher Prince Saforo Amponsah from the Technical University Kaiserslautern explains in detail the challenge to read the fluorescent probe and how the CLARIOstar® assisted the measurements.

 If you are interested in real-life data measuring reactive oxygen species on BMG LABTECH readers, please feel free to have a look into our collection of peer-reviewed articles on this topic.